-Moderation: Internal moderation is the process of reviewing a sample of work to check that grades and feedback consistently align to the set assessment criteria for the level of study.
+Moderation: Internal moderation is the process of reviewing a sample of work to check that grades and feedback consistently align to the set assessment criteria for the level of study, normally involving second marking.
 Moderation may take the form of procedural checking rather than academic judgement.